-Although still hovering around the top two places, results became erratic, a 4-1 beating of Macclesfield was then followed by three draws and then three defeats, throughout this period, Ron still got rave reviews with his tireless work rate.
-After a poor home defeat in January to Northwich Victoria, Tommy Banks was released and Ron was made Altrincham captain but things went from bad to worse, as Altrincham were knocked out of the Cheshire Senior Cup by Hyde United.
+Although still hovering around the top two places, results became erratic, a 4-1 beating of Macclesfield was then followed by three draws and then three defeats.
+Throughout this period, Ron still got rave reviews with his tireless work rate.
+After a poor home defeat in January to Northwich Victoria, Tommy Banks was released and Ron was then made Altrincham captain but things went from bad to worse, as Altrincham were knocked out of the Cheshire Senior Cup by Hyde United.

 - Manchester City